Answering Islam - A Christian-Muslim dialog

 The problems are from over.
 Not only did Muhammad believe that the Quran is a living entity which could communicate, he even taught that the surahs themselves are independent conscious agents as well!

-In the following tradition, Muhammad is reported to have said a surah with 30 verses will act as an intercessor, but didn’t bother to say which surah he had in mind:
+In the following tradition, Muhammad is reported to have said a surah with 30 verses will act as an intercessor, namely, Q. 67:

 Narrated AbuHurayrah: